ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/actions.md

 ...
 ```

+### **GetArgument**

+Actions can have arguments.
+Action arguments are some objects on which this action should be performed.
 If action has arguments in knowledge base, then you will get them.
 There are a couple of getters for this.

-### **GetArgument**

 ```cpp
 ...